Bernadeth Pons

-Pons is the eldest in three siblings.
-She finished with a degree of BS Financial Management at Far Eastern University.

 Career

+Indoor volleyball

 Pons played with Rafael B Lacson National High School, Western Visayas Regional Athletic Association and the Far Eastern University.
 She played with Petron Tri-Activ Spikers, winning the 2016 Philippine Super Liga All-Filipino Second Best Outside Spiker award.

-In the 2017 season of the Philippine SuperLiga, Pons and Cherry Rondina of Petron Sprint 4T won the championship of the Beach Challenge Cup.
-With the Petron Blaze Spikers, she won the Invitational Cup silver medal, All-Filipino Conference gold medal and the Grand Prix Conference silver medal.
+In the 2017 season of the Philippine SuperLiga, Pons with the Petron Blaze Spikers won the Invitational Cup silver medal, All-Filipino Conference gold medal and the Grand Prix Conference silver medal.

 She became a team captain of FEU Lady Tamaraws during the UAAP Season 80 and she led the team in first finals appearance since UAAP Season 71.
 They finished as a runner-up after they lost in DLSU Lady Spikers in best-of-three finals.

+Beach volleyball

+In beach volleyball, Pons is known for playing alongside Sisi Rondina.
+Collectively, they are affectionately known by the name "SiPons".
+The pair has played together as early as the 2017 season of the Philippine Super Liga.
+The pair are part of the Petron Sprint 4T team which won the championship of the Beach Challenge Cup.

+The pair were also part of a 4-player Philippine women's beach volleyball national team which won bronze at the 2019 and 2021 SEA Games.
+They also played in the 2023 edition but failed to make a podium finish.

+Pons will feature in the World Beach Pro Tour in 2025 edition.
+She will play alongside Rondina in the Nuvali Future in Nuvali, Santa Rosa, Laguna.